jobafash/url-parser-cached/README.md

 ## Description

-[CachedUrlParser](https://nestjs-url-parser.herokuapp.com/graphql) Extract basic metadata like title, description and largest image from a url
+[CachedUrlParser](https://cached-url-parser.herokuapp.com/graphql)extracts metadata from a webpage like the title, description and largest image for that webpage.
-.

-## Installation
+## Installation procedure

 ```bash
 $ npm install